logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/comparing-revisions.md

         {{<tip>}} If at any time you wish to view the current reference item in the test editor, right-click any item in the list \(it doesn't matter which\), and then select **Diff Tool** \> **Go to Marked Item**.

--   **Option 2**: This approach lets you compare your current version of a project item against the most recently checked-in revision.
+-   Option 2: This approach lets you compare your current version of a project item against the most recently checked-in revision.

     {{<note>}} Differences between the two items will exist only if your current version of the project item has changes which have not yet been checked in.